Whitewater kayaking: Shaft

+Injuries

+Kayaking and Rafting are considered an extreme sport.
+While considered not too extreme or difficult, on occasion it can be dangerous and cause serious injuries.

+Kayaking and rafting exhibit distinct injury rates, with kayaking experiencing 3 to 6 injuries and rafting ranging from 0.26 to 2.1 per 100,000 boating days.
+In kayaking, acute injuries typically result from the force exerted by the water on the upper extremity, predominantly the shoulder, or collisions with objects during 'swimming' incidents.
+On the other hand, acute rafting injuries more commonly stem from contact with another rafter's paddle or equipment, followed by incidents where the rafter collides with an object while 'swimming.'
+Chronic injuries are relatively rare in rafting, contrasting with kayaking where they account for 25% to 40% of all injuries, primarily manifesting as shoulder or wrist complaints.

 Other

 In addition to the boat and paddle there are several other pieces of gear that are necessary for whitewater paddling.
 A buoyancy aid (BA) or personal flotation device (PFD), helmet, and spray deck (sometimes known as a sprayskirt) are considered essential while a throwbag, knife, and safety whistle are recommended as standard pieces of safety gear.
 Many people also wear a nose clip since flipping the boat is a normal part of the whitewater experience.
 In addition the boater must be dressed appropriately for the water temperature, which might simply be a wetsuit or drysuit.
 The boat itself should be equipped with enough flotation to make pinning less likely and help enable its recovery.